 Jacques-Fricke et al (2006) Ca2+ influx through mechanosensitive channels inhibits neurite outgrowth in opposition to other influx pathways and release from intracellular stores.
 World J Gastroenterol 26 5656 PMID: 16723522

 Do you know of a great paper that uses Ruthenium Red from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Ruthenium Red